Youth Leaders International

-Leaders International, formerly known as Youth Leaders International (YLI), is a nonprofit organization based in Spencerville, MD.
+Leaders International, formerly known as Youth Leaders International (YLI), is a nonprofit organization based in Spencerville, Maryland.
 It is now known by the abbreviation Leaders.

 Leaders was founded in 1996 by Jerry Samet.
 It is headquartered in Spencerville, Maryland, US.

 Programs

 Leaders has run programs taking place in June - August since 1997.

 In 1997 Leaders went to Ireland.

 In 2002 and 2003 at Leaders' World Leaders Conference, Leaders partnered with Workable Peace.
 In 2003, Leaders participated in Community Volunteer Day to Beautify DC Public Schools that was run by Service For Peace.

 In the summer of 2013, Leaders hosted the Leaders United Program in Washington DC.
 The program was focused on developing individual and team leadership skills, sustainability, globalization, and conflict resolution.

 Some of the notable speakers Leaders has had are: